 Even a small duffel bag or backpack with an assortment of first-aid supplies and safety gear can make a big difference when something goes wrong.

-If you were in a crash and need legal assistance, contact the Rhine Law Firm, P.C., at (910) 772-9960 to set up a consultation with a Wilmington car accident lawyer.
+If you were in a crash and need legal assistance, contact the Rhine Law Firm, P.C., to set up a consultation with a North Carolina car accident lawyer.
 We hope everyone stays safe on our North Carolina roads.